-Selection committee 2025: Boris Hadžija, Linn Löffler, Jessica Manstetten, Anna Melikova, Matti Ullrich
+Selection committee 2026: Boris Hadžija, Linn Löffler, Hoda Taheri, Matti Ullrich, Clarer Winter

 Short films have their finger on the pulse of time: agile, precise, poetic – and at the same time radically free.
 In a present marked by ideological tensions and rapid technological change, the short format has the ability to quickly reflect, contextualize, and critically question developments.
 At the same time, it opens up new possibilities, rethinks established forms, and challenges our expectations of seeing and understanding.